 Even though we are not currently listed on a national securities exchange, for purposes of determining director independence, we have adopted the provisions of the Nasdaq Marketplace Rules.
 Our Board undertook a review of the composition of our Board and its Committees and the independence of each director.
-Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our Board has determined that none of Messrs.
-Fletcher, Girin, Richards or Spencer or Ms. Sainz, representing five of the seven directors who are nominated for re-election at the Annual Meeting, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under Rule 5605(a)(2) of the Nasdaq Marketplace Rules.
+Based upon information requested from and provided by each director concerning the director's background, employment and affiliations, including family relationships, our Board has determined that none of Messrs.
+Fletcher, Girin, Richards or Spencer, representing four of the six directors who are nominated for re-election at the Annual Meeting, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under Rule 5605(a)(2) of the Nasdaq Marketplace Rules.
 In making such determination, our Board considered the relationships that each such director has with us and all other facts and circumstances the Board deemed relevant in determining independence, including the beneficial ownership of our capital stock by each director.